benmarwick/teaching-replication-in-archaeology/README.md

   - [:file\_folder: data](/analysis/data): Data used in the analysis.
   - [:file\_folder: figures](/analysis/figures): Plots and other
     illustrations
+  - [:file\_folder:
+    supplementary-materials](/analysis/supplementary-materials):
+    Supplementary materials including the assignment instructions that we used with the students, and two completed assignments submitted by students in this class.

 ## How to run in your broswer or download and run locally